sbalmt/xcheme/documents/operators.md

 node<200> N_XY as T.X & repeat T.Y;
 ```

-> Accept a combination of `T.X` and one or more occurrences of `T.Y` during the expression evaluation.
+> Accept an occurrence of `T.X` and one or more occurrences of `T.Y` during the expression evaluation.

 ## Grouping operator

-The grouping operator controls the precedence of evaluation in expressions.
+The grouping operator controls the evaluation precedence in expressions.

 Syntax: